 In addition, GE and CFM strongly advise customers maximize operational reliability by maintaining all engine components – which include all Line Replacement Units (LRUs) and all external accessories (i.e., all other parts as referenced in the Spare Parts Catalog) – to GE and CFM manuals and recommendations.

 The TRUEngine program – available for CF6, GEnx, CF34 and CFM56 engines - was developed in response to a growing industry need to better understand engine material content as assets are evaluated and redistributed.
-With the TRUEngine designation, engine owners, potential buyers, lessors, and appraisers know that an engine's content and maintenance history have been verified by GE, enabling them to more easily evaluate engine configuration, asset value and re-marketability.
+With the TRUEngine designation, engine owners, potential buyers, lessors, and appraisers know that an engine's content and maintenance history have been verified by GE or CFM, enabling them to more easily evaluate engine configuration, asset value and market attractiveness.

 Studies show that engines maintained in the OEM configuration can have as much as 50% higher residual value versus those engines maintained with Parts Manufacturing Authority (PMA) content and/or Designated Engineering Representative repairs (DERs)†.
 For details on this research, view the GE Service Solutions article [PDF] regarding a study conducted by the International Bureau of Aviation (IBA) that examined asset resale prices for CF6-80C2 and CFM56-3/-5C engines.